overlay-market/v1-shiva/README.md

 - OpenZeppelin contracts for cryptographic utilities and upgradeable functionality.
 - OverlayV1 contracts for market interaction.
-- Berachain contracts for staking and rewards.
+- contracts for staking and rewards.